Category Archives: Bavarian Royals

 The feeling in the Imperial Court was that the young emperor should marry and produce heirs as soon as possible.
 Franz Joseph’s domineering mother considered several princesses as the future empress but Sophie wanted to forge a relationship with her familial House of Wittelsbach of Bavaria and the House of Habsburg-Lorraine.
 She arranged for a match between Franz Joseph and Helene, Duchess in Bavaria, the eldest daughter of her sister Ludovika of Bavaria and her husband Duke Maximilian Joseph in Bavaria.

-In 1853, Helene traveled with her mother and her younger sister Elisabeth, Duchess in Bavaria (Sisi) to the resort of Bad Ischl, Upper Austria to meet her cousin Franz Joseph with the hopes that she would become his bride.
+In 1853, Helene traveled with her mother and her younger sister Elisabeth, Duchess in Bavaria (Sisi) to the resort of Bad Ischl, Upper Austria to meet her cousin Franz Joseph, hoping she would become his bride.
 Instead, Franz Joseph fell in love with the 15-year-old Elisabeth.
 Franz Joseph told his mother that if he could not marry Elisabeth, he would not marry at all.
 Five days later their engagement was officially announced.
 Franz Joseph and Sisi were married on April 24, 1854, at the Augustinerkirche, the parish church of the imperial court of the Habsburgs, a short walk from Hofburg Palace in Vienna.

-Sophie’s niece and daughter-in-law Elisabeth of Bavaria in 1855; Credit – Wikipedia
+Sophie’s niece and daughter-in-law Elisabeth of Bavaria; Credit – Wikipedia

 Sophie and Franz Karl in 1872; Credit – Wikipedia